History of the Philadelphia Eagles: 2004 Super Bowl run

 The Eagles' futility in Conference Championship games had become notorious.
 In 2002, the Eagles had fallen in the NFC Championship Game against the Rams in St. Louis, 29–24.
-In 2003, the Eagles hosted the Tampa Bay Buccaneers at Veterans Stadium and were widely viewed as the overwhelming favorites—this view no doubt accentuated by the expected emotional boost that many anticipated would power the team, given that the game was to be the last at "the Vet."
-After a promising start, however, the game slipped away, and the ensuing 27–10 loss devastated a fan base that had already become too accustomed to disappointment.
-In 2004, a banged-up Eagles squad managed to overcome numerous injuries, particularly to its defense, to reach the NFC Championship for the third year in a row, only to suffer a heartbreaking 14–3 loss against the Carolina Panthers.
+In 2003, the Eagles hosted the Tampa Bay Buccaneers at Veterans Stadium and were widely viewed as the overwhelming favorites—this view no doubt accentuated by the expected emotional boost that many anticipated would power the team, given that the game was to be the last at "the Vet".
+After a promising start, however, the game slipped away, and the ensuing 27–10 loss devastated a fan base that had already become accustomed to disappointment.
+In 2004, a banged-up Eagles squad managed to overcome numerous injuries, particularly to its defense, to reach the NFC Championship for the third year in a row, only to have suffered a 14–3 loss against the Carolina Panthers.

 4th championship appearance

 On January 23, 2005, the Eagles reached a fourth consecutive conference championship game (the first time this happened in the salary cap era of the NFL).
 At long last, the Eagles justified the hopes of their long-suffering fan base, defeating Michael Vick's much-hyped Atlanta Falcons, 27–10, sending them to Super Bowl XXXIX in Jacksonville, Florida, their first Super Bowl in 24 years.
 The victory sent the city of Philadelphia into wild celebrations.